Hamburger

 Probationary periods

 Permissible.
 Subject to the limits fixed by the applicable CBA.
-Where the CBA is silent, the term is 6 months for qualified employees, 2 months for unqualified employees, and 3 months in companies with fewer than 25 employees.
+Where the CBA is silent, the maximum term is 6 months for qualified employees, 2 months for unqualified employees, and 3 months in companies with fewer than 25 employees.

 Policies